-The preparation of this Future-Oriented Statement of Operations in accordance with accounting principles that are generally accepted in Canada requires management to make estimates and assumptions that affect the reported amounts.
+The preparation of this Future-Oriented Statement of Operations, in accordance with Canadian generally accepted accounting principles, requires management to make estimates and assumptions that affect the reported amounts.

-The principal Future-Oriented Statement of Operations components subject to measurement, uncertainty include, the useful life of tangible capital assets, the variability of annual grain volumes from year-to-year resulting in variable revenue from fees, and expenses for employee vacation, severance benefits and employee termination benefits.
+The principal Future-Oriented Statement of Operations components subject to measurement uncertainty include the useful life of tangible capital assets, the variability of annual grain volumes from year-to-year resulting in variable revenue from fees, and expenses for employee vacation, severance benefits and employee termination benefits.
 Actual results could differ from those estimated.
-Management's estimates are reviewed periodically and, as adjustments become necessary, they are recorded in the future-oriented statement of operations in the year they become known.
+The CGC reviews management estimates periodically.
+Any, adjustments are recorded in the future-oriented statement of operations in the year they become known.

-Revenues are presented on an accrual basis and are accounted for in the period in which the underlying transaction or event occurred that gave rise to the revenues as follows:
+The CGC presents revenues on an accrual basis and are accounted for in the period in which the underlying transaction or event occurred that gave rise to the revenues:

-- Revenues that have been received where the Canadian Grain Commission has an obligation to other parties for the provision of goods, services or the use of assets in the future are considered as deferred revenue.
-These revenues are recognized in the period in which the related expenses are incurred.
-Deferred revenue is primarily for licensing fees which usually cover a 12-month period.
+- Revenues that have been received where the CGC has an obligation to other parties for the provision of goods, services or the use of assets in the future are considered as deferred revenue.
+The CGC recognizes these revenues in the period in which the related expenses are incurred.
+Deferred revenue is primarily for licensing fees which usually cover a 12-month period; and

-- Other revenues are accounted for in the period in which the underlying transaction or event that gave rise to the revenues takes place.
+- The CGC accounts for other revenues in the period in which the underlying transaction or event that gave rise to the revenues takes place.

-- Expenses for the Canadian Grain Commission’s operations are recorded when goods are received or services are rendered, including services provided without charge for worker’s compensation, which are recorded as expenses at its estimated cost;
+- Expenses for the CGC’s operations are recorded when goods are received or services are rendered, including services provided without charge for worker’s compensation, which are recorded as expenses at its estimated cost;

 - Vacation pay and compensatory leave are accrued and expenses are recorded as the benefits are earned by employees under their respective terms of employment;

-- Expenses also include provisions to reflect changes in the value of assets, including provisions for bad debt on accounts receivable, to the extent the future event is likely to occur and a reasonable estimate can be made.
+- Expenses also include provisions to reflect changes in the value of assets, including provisions for bad debt on accounts receivable, to the extent the future event is likely to occur and a reasonable estimate can be made; and

 - Expenses also include amortization of tangible capital assets, which are capitalized at their acquisition cost.
-Amortization of tangible capital assets is done on a straight-line basis over the estimated useful life of the asset.
+The CGC amortizes tangible capital assets on a straight-line basis over the estimated useful life of the asset.

 Employee future benefits

-- Employee severance benefits are accrued and expensed as employees earn these as stipulated in their collective agreements.
-These benefits are currently recorded through a year-end salary accrual based on a calculation of the actual severance liability owed per employee.
+- Employee severance benefits are accrued and expensed as benefits are earned by employees as stipulated in their collective agreements.
+These benefits are currently recorded through a year-end salary accrual based on a calculation of the actual severance liability owed per employee;

-- Canadian Grain Commission employees are covered by the Public Service Superannuation Act and the Supplementary Retirement Benefits Act.
-The Government of Canada's portion of the pension cost is included in the employee benefit charge assessed against the revolving fund.
-The actual payment of the pension is made from the Public Service Superannuation and Supplementary Retirement Benefits Accounts.
+- The Public Service Superannuation Act and the Supplementary Retirement Benefits Act cover CGC employees.
+The Government of Canada's portion of the pension cost is included in the employee benefit charge assessed against the Revolving Fund.
+The actual payment of the pension is made from the Public Service Superannuation and Supplementary Retirement Benefits Accounts; and

-- Current legislation does not require the Canadian Grain Commission to make contributions for any actuarial deficiencies of the Public Service Superannuation account.
+- Current legislation does not require the CGC to make contributions for any actuarial deficiencies of the Public Service Superannuation account.